Parental strategies to combat the 'manosphere'- FREE session

 In this talk, we’ll explore how manosphere ideas spread online, how they can influence behaviour and attitudes at school, and what parents can do to respond with empathy, awareness, and confidence.
 This session will offer practical strategies for fostering critical thinking, respectful dialogue, and critical digital literacy at home—so that all young people can navigate online spaces safely and thoughtfully.

-This information session is offered to the Greater Shepparton City community as part of the Free from Violence Local Government Program (funded by the Victorian State Government).
+thanks to funding received by Greater Shepparton City Council for the Free from Violence Local Government Program (Victorian State Government).

 Date